-A PROGRAM IN THEORY, PRODUCTION, HISTORY
+A DEPARTMENT OF THEORY, PRODUCTION, HISTORY

 Welcome to Cinema & Media Arts at Vanderbilt University!

 Emphasizing cinema as a modern aesthetic form and hands-on cultural practice, our interdisciplinary curriculum combines filmmaking with the study of media theory and global film history.
 Our courses cover diverse international cultures as well as critical and creative practices, including training in both 16mm and digital cinematography.
 We encourage our majors to create work outside of the classroom and to submit senior projects to academic journals, film festivals, and conferences.
 Through the The Vandy-in-Hollywood Summer Internship Program (ViHSIP) coordinated through's Vanderbilt's Career Center, students explore pathways into the entertainment industry.